 Most of us founders want as much of the product to be free as possible, or at least, we want folks to be able to “play with it” first.
 At least up until the “choke” — the moment in time we ask for money.
 Because we know trying before you buy is the user experience we prefer.
 And we also prefer to not pay at least until we see value.
 And we also see the power of free to create momentum and energy.

-We had a fun discussion with Aaron Levie at the SaaStr Annual this year, a small part was around their API and partnerships.
+We had a fun discussion with Aaron Levie at the SaaStr Annual back in 2019.
+A small part was around their API and partnerships.
 You can hear him, even at Box’s scale, wishing API access can be as free as practical, to encourage their ecosystem to develop on Box:

 But free and free trials come with real costs, especially soft costs.
 Engineering costs to maintain the trials and trial experience.
 And oftentimes, sales complaints and costs (sales much prefers deals to close faster, usually).